A foray through Hundertwasser’s unique painting, architecture and art

 The Hundertwasser house and Hundertwasser village

-The best known is probably the Hundertwasser House Vienna in the Löwengasse/ corner to Kegelgasse.
+The best known building is probably the Hundertwasser House Vienna in the Löwengasse/ corner to Kegelgasse.
 This house was built completely new according to the plans of Friedensreich Hundertwasser as social housing of the municipality of Vienna.
 In the house are „normal“ apartments for tenants.
 These have to cope with streams of tourists, because the Hundertwasser – house is marveled at all year round by many Vienna – visitors.
 However, only from the outside.
 Access to the private rooms of the residents is of course not possible.

 But directly opposite there is an information point to the Hundertwasser house in the same style – the Hundertwasser Village in Vienna.
 With bar, bookstore, public toilets, souvenir store and an impression of how interiors were designed by Friedensreich Hundertwasser.
 Admission to the Hundertwasser Village is free.
+The Hundertwasser Village is one of the most visited Hundertwasser buildings in Vienna.

 Not far from the Hundertwasser House and the Village, at Untere Weißgerberstraße 13, within walking distance, you will find the Kunsthaus Vienna, the art museum for the multifaceted oeuvre of Friedensreich Hundertwasser.
 Anyone who is enthusiastic about his painting and architecture should definitely visit it.
 Because here you get a comprehensive overview in the exhibition over several floors with works of Friedensreich Hundertwasser – from his paintings to the stamps designed by him to flag – proposals, etc..
 Also models of architecture – designs and many impulses from his ecological engagement you will find at this place.
 The Kunsthaus Wien was redesigned by Hundertwasser.
 Already on the way from the Hundertwasserhaus to the Kunsthaus Wien you will pass another facade redesigned by Hundertwasser at Untere Weißgerberstraße 31.